Modern Foreign Languages

-Pupils are offered the opportunity to begin learning Mandarin Chinese in Year 9 and many choose to continue their study of the language to GCSE level throughout Years 10 and 11.
-Year 12s may also choose GCSE Chinese as an extension option alongside their A level study.
-College students who have already achieved GCSE or equivalent in Chinese may be offered the opportunity to continue learning the language and work towards additional qualifications.
+Reepham College offers A-level French and A-level Spanish.
+Year 12 students may also choose GCSE Chinese as an extension option alongside their A-level study.
+College students who have already achieved GCSE or equivalent in Chinese may be offered the opportunity to continue learning the language and work towards HSK qualifications at a level suited to their progress and time commitments.
+Please see the college website and prospectus for more details.

 Accommodation and Resources

 The Modern Languages department is based in a modern, purpose-built classroom block.
-A level lessons are taught in the main college building.

 Each room has a computer-linked projector and interactive whiteboard.
 There is a tablet trolley for shared use within the department.

 The department is well resourced with Expo textbooks for Key Stage 3 French, ¡Mira! for Key Stage 3 Spanish, Studio / ¡Viva! for Key Stage 4 French / Spanish and Jin Bu 1/2 and Edexcel GCSE Chinese for Mandarin Chinese.

-We subscribe to www.linguascope.com and other language websites for class and individual use.
+We subscribe to a number of language websites for class and individual use.

 Extra-curricular Activity and Trips